microparts/configuration-js/README.md

   transports: [new winston.transports.Console()]
 }));

-// or

-conf.logger = new StdoutConsoleLogger();
 conf.load();

-conf.get('foo'); // full example on the top
+conf.get('foo'); // get value of `foo`
 ```

-Also, your can pass any logger who implements library `LoggerInterface`.

 ## How to usage library with SPA apps?

+**Note:** <br>
+https://github.com/microparts/static-server-php is required for usage on the server/cloud.

+For most cases, this [Dockerfile](./example/vue-app/Dockerfile) can help your application build's in the cloud.

 It simple.
 Step by step: